Non-stationary Spatio-Temporal Modeling Using the Stochastic Advection-Diffusion Equation: Emulating a numerical ocean model

 Figure~\ref{fig:sinmod} shows three time segments of 90 minutes on May 27, 2021.
 The Nidelva River outlet is located in the left corner in the figure or south direction in the area of interest.
 Here, we can clearly observe the freshwater input from the river and spatio-temporal variations in the salinity field.

 The goal is to compare the proposed complex non-separable model to a separable model to evaluate how much is gained by a non-separable model.
-In this application, the true physical process (and the numerical model) clearly has non-separable phenomena such as diffusion and advection, which gives a good platform to evaluate the proposed approach.
+In this application, the true physical process (and the numerical model) clearly has diffusion and advection, which gives a good platform to evaluate the proposed approach.
 Previous works have in general employed purely spatial GRFs onboard the AUVs for real-time prediction, interpolation, and monitoring \citep{fossum2021learning,yaolin2023,berild_efficient_2024}.
-However, a strong disadvantage is that the ocean is dynamic, and assuming that the field is constant in time is not realistic for the general duration of an AUV mission, but it does speed up the onboard computations.
-Furthermore, many of these approaches have used adaptive sampling strategies to choose locations for the AUV to collect measurements, but since our main focus is prediction accuracy, we will generate random paths for the AUV to follow.
+However, a strong disadvantage of previous work is that the ocean is dynamic, and assuming that the field is constant in time is not realistic for the typical duration of an AUV mission.
+Purely spatial models are usually used because they speed up onboard computations compared to spatio-temporal models.

+We use paths that are pregenerated randomly, and treat the path as deterministic.
+The paths could also be chosen adaptively \citep{berild_efficient_2024}, but since our main focus is to evaluate prediction accuracy, we do not bring in further complications that can make it harder to interpret differences between models.